Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/es-backups-api.md

 ### Deleting a backup

-To delete a specific backup (for example a backup with name "backup_to_delete" you can use the following request:
+To delete a specific backup (for example a backup with name "backup_to_delete", use the following request:

 `
 DELETE /backups/backup_to_delete